ppetrovtv/pine_script_docs/source/essential/Non-standard_chart_types_data.rst

 *Heikin-Ashi* means *average bar* in Japanese.
 The open, high, low and close prices of Heikin-Ashi candlesticks are synthetic; they are not actual prices.
 Each value is calculated using combinations of normal OHLC values from the current and previous bar.
-The calculations used make HA bars less noisy than normal candlesticks.
+The calculations used make Heikin-Ashi bars less noisy than normal candlesticks.

 The `heikinashi <https://www.tradingview.com/study-script-reference/v4/#fun_heikinashi>`__